s0urcelab/hollow-knight-geo-editor/README.md

 ### Hollow Knight Geo Editor

 ### Description
 Hollow Knight Geo Editor is a simple and user-friendly tool that allows you to modify the Geo (currency) value in your Hollow Knight save files.
 This tool provides a graphical interface for easy save file management and Geo editing.
+Inspired by: [bloodorca/hollow](https://github.com/bloodorca/hollow)

 ### Features
 - Browse and select save files from different save slots